Haribo7891/nrthcdrs-nws-bcknd/README.md

 ## API Route Endpoints

-The following endpoints are available on both the `localhost` and <https://nrthcdrs-nws-api.herokuapp.com>:
+The following endpoints are available on both the `localhost:3000` and <https://nrthcdrs-nws-api.herokuapp.com>:

 ### Articles